Tepira/Huawei3C/README.md

 1. Download
 ===========
-Download necessery files from git.
+Download necessary files from git.

 - download zip of all this repository or:
 ```